zachj1582/unit-testing-afternoon-new/README.md

 Let's move on to writing our first unit tests for a React component.
 The component that we will test is `Post`.
 It is a component that takes in a post object and then displays the title, text content and a link to the user's page that wrote it.
 Create a file called `Post.test.js` in the `src/__tests__` folder.

 Now, open the file and let's import the necessary packages.
 When testing React components much as writing them, React has to be in scope.
 Bring that in right at the top.
-Next thing to bring in is `render` and `act` from the library that we installed at the beginning of the project `@testing-library/react`. `render` will handle all of the behind the scenes rendering of components for us and act will allow us more granular control of deciding when to render it out.
+Next thing to bring in is `render` and `act` from the library that we installed at the beginning of the project `@testing-library/react`. `render` will handle all of the behind the scenes rendering of components for us and act will wait for all events such as rendering or data fetching to resolve before moving on to the assertions.
 Next bring in `Post` from `src/views` since we'll need to render this out to test it.
 Bring in `axios` since the `Post` component makes an axios call.
 We will need to intercept that call and pass back some test data. import `MemoryRouter` from `react-router-dom` which is a lightweight provider given to us that gives us access to `withRouter`.
 Lastly, import `posts` from our test data.

 ```js
 import React from 'react';